Fans Furious That Mike Johnson Wasn’t Cast As The First Black ‘Bachelor’

 “I’m a huge proponent for Mike to be the next Bachelor.
 I say it anytime I get a platform to talk about it.
 I just feel like they haven’t had a person of color, well, they had Juan Pablo — they never had a black male lead before,” Lindsay said.

-As The Inquisitr previously reported, Johnson was informed that he hadn’t chosen for the part just before he walked on stage for the Bachelor in Paradise reunion show.
-He was unsurprisingly disappointed as it wasn’t the news he had been expecting.
+As The Inquisitr previously reported, Johnson was informed that he hadn’t been chosen for the part just before he walked on stage for the Bachelor in Paradise reunion show.
+Unsurprisingly, he was disappointed, as it wasn’t the news he had been expecting.
 Nevertheless, he’s moving on and isn’t afraid to find love again if the timing is right.

 Most recently, Johnson has been rumored to be in a casual relationship with pop star Demi Lovato.